baltimore-sun-data/fec-mapper/README.md

 TODOs:

--- Set up a virtualenv
+x Set up a virtualenv called fecm   ... which can be activated with   source ~/.virtualenvs/fecm/bin/activate

--- Create a simple API call to pull some data for our state
+~ Create a simple API call to pull some data for our state

 -- Create a simple comparison that writes a human-readable timestamp to a file when the data has changed